folio-org/okapi/doc/example-operations.md

-In the meeting of 12 June 2016, we whiteboarded some complete operations, to see how they would look in Folio.
+In the meeting of 12 June 2016, we whiteboarded some complete operations, to see how they would look in FOLIO.
 This document walks through the API calls involved in those operations.

 We may create clean diagrams at some point in the future.
 For now, we